It must have been those tapas.

 - Cultural connections are a beautiful and necessary thing.
 Today’s changing world needs connection more than ever, and Spanish teachers abroad do some of the best connecting out there.

 Not only will you connect an international community of students with Spanish language and culture, you will also connect with other teachers as you travel, work and collaborate.

 - You will develop a global perspective.
 Going abroad to work is one of the best ways to develop yourself as a global citizen.
 You can learn about the local culture from your colleagues, and the workplace is a great place to meet people who reflect the values of the society at large.
 Whether you decide to move abroad temporarily or with a more permanent future in mind, exposure to a new way of thinking is always a positive thing!

 If you are the type of teacher that this appeals to, you are probably also interested in giving your students an authentic Spanish-language experience, no matter where you are.
 FluentU is an entertaining but effective tool for this purpose.
-It provides real-world Spanish videos, like movie trailers, music videos, inspiring talks and more, which have been transformed into a language learning experience.

 Each video comes with interactive captions, vocabulary lists, flashcards and exercises so students actively build their vocabularies while absorbing native Spanish.
 Meanwhile, you will appreciate the built in communication, progress tracking and curriculum building tools.